- What is the Education Foundation of the Kennebunks and Arundel?

 - Both raise funds for programs that could not otherwise be offered under the limited school budgets.

-- EFKA’s mission is tightly focused on programs that strengthen educational excellence, and requests for EFKA grants are assessed against established criteria.
-The PTAs’/PTOs’ broader mandates enable them to fund not only academic programs but also important non-academic items such as emergency communications equipment and playground structures.
+- EFKA’s mission is tightly focused on programs that strengthen educational excellence, and requests for EFKA grants are assessed using established criteria.
+The PTAs’/PTOs’ mandates enable them to fund not only academic programs but also non-academic items such as emergency communications equipment and playground structures.

 - EFKA serves all six RSU#21 schools, whereas the schools are served by four separate PTAs/PTOs: Arundel PTA, Kennebunk Elementary PTA (serving KES and SRS), Kennebunk Consolidated PTA, and Middle School of the Kennebunks PTO.